armin-reichert/pacman/README.md

 The move behaviours are implemented as reusable classes with a common interface.
 Behaviours which need to compute shortest routes in the maze can just call the method *Maze.findPath(Tile source, Tile target)*.

 This method runs the A* path finding algorithm on the underlying grid graph (which is rather useless in this case but hey, it sounds cooler than BFS :-).
-You might ask why A* is "useless" here: it's because the Pac-Man maze here is represented a grid-like graph where the distance between vertices (tiles) is always the same.
-So a Dijkstra or even A* path finding algorithm will just degenerate to plain breadt-first search (correct my if I'm wrong).
-Of course you could represent the graph differently, for example by vertices only for crossings and weighted edges for passages.
+You might ask why A* is "useless" here: it's because the Pac-Man maze is internally represented as a (grid) graph where the distance between two neighbor vertices (tiles) is always the same.
+Thus the Dijkstra or A* path finding algorithms will just degenerate to Breadth-first Search (correct my if I'm wrong).
+Of course you could represent the graph differently, for example with vertices only for crossings and weighted edges for passages.
 In that case, Dijkstra or A* would be more useful.

 As an example, this is the *chase(victim)* code: